samuel-hunter/ur-game/README.md

 Ur](https://img.youtube.com/vi/WZskjLq040I/0.jpg)](https://youtu.be/WZskjLq040I
 "Tom Scott vs Irving Finkel: The Royal Game of Ur")

+I took advantage of this project to learn about WebSocket communications, and Common Lisp web development.

-# Host the Software
+# Run the Software

-The service is deployed using docker.
-To run without HTTPS:

-    $ docker build -t ur-game .
-    $ docker run -d -p 8080:8080 -p 8081:8082 ur-game
+The web app runs on [Clack](https://github.com/fukamachi/clack).
+I recommend using Roswell and `clackup`. to start the server:

+    $ clackup clackup.lisp

+Alternatively, with your CL impl of choice (I use SBCL):

+    $ sbcl --load ur-game.asd --eval '(ql:quickload :ur-game) (ur-game:start)'

 # Rules